About camp kee-mo-kee

 Diversity, Equity and Inclusion: We nurture an environment where everyone feels welcome and accepted.
 This forms a diverse group of campers and staff from all walks of life.
 We celebrate the unique qualities and characteristics that make each participant special.

-Safety: Camp organizers work hard to maintain a safe and enjoyable environment, taking numerous steps to ensure that campers are safe, secure and have the tools and knowledge they need to stay safe and healthy.
+Safety: Camp organizers work hard to maintain a safe and enjoyable environment, taking numerous steps to ensure that campers feel safe, secure and have the tools and knowledge they need to stay safe and healthy.
 This is an essential component of the camp experience.

 Camp Kee-Mo-Kee is a United Church camp and models values of inclusion, diversity, truth, reconciliation, intercultural understanding, and environmental stewardship.
 The campers experience personal growth and development, leadership, community, friendships, and fun through programs that encourage an understanding of what it means to "be a good human."
 These values are integrated into every aspect of camp life.